Manhattan

 Therefore, most of the suffering due to trigeminal nerve pain occurs as a result of problems that can be readily diagnosed and treated effectively by trained practitioners.
 Most importantly, these problems are common, familiar, and helpable when evaluated and treated by trained practitioners.

 Approximately 60% of all patients often diagnosed with trigeminal neuralgia start seeking care from a dentist because they are experiencing bad toothache pain.
 Yet, evaluations and x-rays taken in the dental office usually do not reveal the real problem.
-And, despite a lack of findings; however, treatment such as root canals are often started as a way to relieve a patient’s suffering.
+Despite a lack of findings, treatment such as root canals is often initiated treatment such as root canals are often started as a way to relieve a patient’s suffering.
 Unfortunately, these efforts fail to solve the problem.

 The pain of TN has some unique features.
 The pain may be experienced in the midst of an otherwise pain-free day appearing without provocation, or it can be triggered by speaking, drinking, eating, brushing the teeth, or causal contact of the face around the lips and nose.

-Unlike most other facial pain problems, Trigeminal Neuralgia pain can be manageable or miserable all within several minutes of a day.
-Trigeminal Neuralgia sufferer’s patients often report being pain-free and then incapacitated for seconds or minutes until the pain vanishes or subsides to a low level.
-Trigeminal Neuralgia attacks can become more frequent and intense over time.
+Unlike most other facial pain problems, trigeminal neuralgia pain can be manageable or miserable all within several minutes of a day.
+People with trigeminal neuralgia often report being pain-free and then incapacitated for seconds or minutes until the pain vanishes or subsides to a low level.
+Trigeminal neuralgia attacks can become more frequent and intense over time.

-Why Trigeminal Neuralgia Can Mimic a TMJ Problem
+Why Trigeminal Neuralgia Can Feel Like a TMJ Problem

 As mentioned, the diagnosis of trigeminal neuralgia is most commonly made based on the unique character of the symptoms the patient describes.
 The examination of the face and the painful areas is often unremarkable unless there are distinct trigger zones that, when touched, fires the pain.